Duncan Laurence: 2022–present: Skyboy

+Skyboy was released on 22 September 2023.
+De Volkskrant gave the album a four-star rating, saying: "'Skyboy' by Duncan Laurence, recorded in Los Angeles, is bursting with variety.
+The power ballad clichés are now counterbalanced by gems of melody and (vocal) harmony."

 Musical influences

 In a brief interview, Laurence cited Coldplay, Snow Patrol, Ryan Tedder, Sia, Sam Smith and Adele as influences.

 Personal life

 Laurence came out as bisexual in 2016, which he addressed publicly in an Instagram post in October 2018.
 During a press conference shortly before the Eurovision final, he affirmed his sexuality: "I am more than just an artist, I am a person, I am a living being, I'm bisexual, I'm a musician, I stand for things.
 And I'm proud that I get the chance to show what I am, who I am."
-On 5 October 2020, he announced his engagement to American songwriter Jordan Garfield.
-The two are set to marry in mid-2023.
+He announced his marriage to American songwriter Jordan Garfield on 21 August 2023.